Proclaiming truth ministries

 Empowering Men to Rein with Honor and Strength

-This Week's Topic: "Accountability"
+This Week's Topic: "GAMBLING"

 Proclaiming God's Truth - Sermons

-Book Pre-Release Notification
+Book Release Notification

 In Champions of Faith: Remarkable Women of Valor from the Old Testament, Rev. Dr. Rodney Chapman illuminates Biblical truths about the powerful women of the Old Testament who demonstrated faith, resilience, and strength in a patriarchal society.